My Great Grandmother’s Extremely Alcoholic Eggnog Recipe

 Best of all, this vehicle for alcohol tastes sort of like a cream-filled donut.
-It might put you off when you realize you’re drinking eggs, but consider that this recipe is only a a cup of flour away from a pastry.
-Plus, every third delicious cocktail mixed in the city these days includes egg whites for a nice frothy topper.
+It might put you off when you realize you’re drinking eggs, but consider that this recipe is only a cup of flour away from a pastry.
 Even if you or your guests don’t consider themselves “eggnog people,” give them a sip and they will be converts.

 Just a few things to note about this recipe:

 1. I recommend you get free-range, organic eggs, from the farmer’s market if possible.
 We’ve never had an issue in all family’s years of making this recipe, because the alcohol zaps any bacteria that could be in the raw eggs, and salmonella is actually quite rare in any case.
-But from a taste and environmental standpoint, I personally feel much better knowing my eggs came from a nearby farm instead of a large operation with hens penned into tiny, dirty cages.
-It also will just taste better with those rich, deep yellow yolks.
+But from a taste and environmental standpoint, I personally feel much better knowing my eggs came from a nearby farm.

-Preparation time: 15 minutes active, four hours total, with option to let stand overnight.
+Preparation time: 15 minutes active, four hours total, with option to let develop for three days or more.
 Makes two pitchers.

 12 eggs, separated.
 (Store egg whites in fridge.)